-Now situated in the prestigious new Waratah Private Hospital (opposite Hurstville Library) we provide 1 hour’s free parking for over 250 cars for your convenience.
+Now situated in the prestigious new Waratah Private Hospital (opposite Hurstville Library) we provide on-site parking for over 250 cars for your convenience.

 Our friendly staff will quickly make you feel at home and ensure your visit with us will be as comfortable and stress-free as possible.
 Many of our patients have been with us since we started on the railway station steps in 1988.
 Others have happily joined us later, including those of other local dentists when they retired, such as Dr Gibbs in 2008, Dr Harrington in 2016 and Dr Mansfield in 2018.

 Dr David Power

 General Dentist and Founder

 Dr David Power grew up and went to school in the St George area.
 Graduating from Sydney University with a Bachelor of Dental Surgery in 1986 he started working in Hurstville that year.
 After several years of study, he was awarded his Membership of the Royal Australasian College of Dental Surgeons in General Dental Practice (MRACDS – GDP) in 2014.
 He started Power Dental Practice in 1988 and has really enjoyed caring for a whole generation of the mouths of Hurstville!

 Dr Power has special interests in Implant Dentistry, Oral Surgery, and Special Needs and Nursing Home Care.
 He has undertaken further study in Implant Dentistry and Theology.
 He belongs to the Royal Australasian College of Dental Surgeons, the Australian Dental Association, the American Dental Association, the Australian Society of Implant Dentistry, and the Christian Medical and Dental Fellowship of Australia.